Snugug/generator-aurora/README.md

 $ yo aurora:extras
 ```

+### Features

+For a full list of features, check out the [Aurora Documentation](http://snugug.github.io/Aurora/).
+Currently we have both Grunt and Gulp support, although we are doing some more testing to ensure both work flawlessly, and with all the tasks you need.
+If you find any issues, please add them to the issue queue.

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.